• Skip to primary navigation

 To make this recipe as quick and simple as possible, it's all about using dried seasonings that don't need to be fried or cooked separately.

 In this case, I use a combination of dried mixed herbs, garlic powder (or granules), smoked paprika, and nutritional yeast.
-If you don't have dried mixed herbs, you can recreate this with the likes of dried sage, basil, oregano, thyme, and marjoram.
+You can create your own dried herb mix or simply use any combination of dried sage, basil, oregano, thyme, and marjoram.

 What you'll need